- • Fewer situations where the same data is typed three times.

 How do consultations and deposits work for systems and integrations?

-Most projects start with a quick intro call, then a 45-minute Cloud & Systems Consultation booked with a small 10% deposit.
+Most projects start with a quick intro call, then a 45-minute Business Tech System Review booked with a small 10% deposit.
 In that session we walk through your existing stack – email, file storage, CRM, job tools, accounts, web forms and anything else in the mix – and identify where things are double-entered, falling through the cracks or simply harder than they need to be.
-After the session you'll get a short, plain-English plan with options and ballpark budgets.
+After the session you get a short, plain-English plan with options and ballpark budgets.
 If you continue with a Systems & Integrations project, that deposit is usually credited in full against your first phase.

 Do we have to change all our tools?